-All legal requirements must be complied with, in particular Regulation 2019/424 laying down ecodesign requirements for servers and data storage products which has been in effect from 1 March 2020.
+All legal requirements must be complied with, in particular Regulation 2019/424 laying down ecodesign requirements for servers and data storage products which has been in effect from 7 1 March 2020. (see also Chapter 9)

 The Ecodesign Regulation for servers and data storage products specifies legal minimum requirements for placing these product types on the EU market.
 This above all includes requirements on energy and material efficiency.
 The requirements placed on PSU and material efficiency apply to all server and data storage products; energy efficiency requirements, on the other hand, only apply to servers with one or two processor sockets.
-The criteria of the Ecodesign Regulation for servers and data storage products can be accessed here: https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1553786820621&uri=CELEX%3A32019R0424
+The criteria of the Ecodesign Regulation for servers and data storage products can be accessed here: ∧ https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1553786820621&uri=CELEX%3A32019R0424

-Legal requirements apply equally to all x86 servers and must not be included in the service description.
+Legal requirements apply equally to all x86 servers and do not have to be included in the service description.